RicoJia/ricojia.github.io/_posts/2022/2022-03-21-deep-learning-pytorch-versioning.markdown

 ---
 layout: post
-title: Deep Learning - PyTorch Versioning
+title: Deep Learning - PyTorch Versioning And Memory Allocation
 date: '2022-03-21 13:19'
-subtitle:
+subtitle: In-Place and Out-of_Place Matrix Ops
 comments: true
 header-img: "img/home-bg-art.jpg"
 tags:
     - Deep Learning
 ---

+## PyTorch Versioning Is Necessary Because We Have In-Place and Out-of_Place Matrix Ops

 Takeaways:
     - `x.add_()/multiply_()` is to do in-place addition, and updates the gradient.